Since the PowerPoint files are not fitting the screen properly, follow these steps to try to resolve the issue:

 Step 3: Override the high DPI scaling behavior

-Right-click the EasyWorship icon on the desktop, and then click on Properties.
+- Right click on the EasyWorship 6 icon on the desktop and click on Properties.

 If you are still having trouble after attempting all of the steps above, please contact our technical support team.